-UPE operating model relies heavily on Outsourced Service Providers ("OSP") to provide key service elements.
-A failure of a critical OSP could result in a material disruption in service delivery for UPE policyholders.
+The UPE operating model relies heavily on Outsourced Service Providers ("OSP") to provide key service elements.
+A failure of a critical OSP could result in a material disruption in service delivery to UPE policyholders.

 In order to mitigate the risks associated with outsourcing, ExCo, in conjunction with the Risk Management Function and the Head of Outsourcing has implemented an Outsourcing Oversight Framework.
-This framework includes a process for both the selection and the ongoing review and monitoring, of outsourced service providers' performance.
-A due diligence process, which addresses all material factors that could impact on the potential service provider's ability to perform the business activity, is undertaken prior to the appointment of all outsourcing.
+This Framework includes a process for both the selection and the ongoing review and monitoring, of the individual outsourced service provider's performance.
+A due diligence process, which addresses all material factors that could impact on the potential service provider's ability to perform the required business activity, is undertaken prior to the appointment of all outsourcing providers.

 UPE has adopted an Outsourcing Policy to establish the requirements for identifying, justifying and implementing material outsourcing arrangements.
-The Outsourcing Policy sets out minimum mandatory outsourcing standards, assigns main outsourcing responsibilities and ensures that appropriate controls and governance structures are established within any outsourcing provision.
+The Outsourcing Policy sets out minimum mandatory outsourcing standards, assigns the main outsourcing responsibilities and ensures that appropriate controls and governance structures are established within any outsourcing provision.